 Fair division is a fundamental problem in various multi-agent settings, where the goal is to divide a set of resources among agents in a \emph{fair} manner.
-It has been subject of intense study since the seminal work of Steinhaus~\cite{steinhaus1948problem} where he introduced the cake-cutting problem for $n>2$ agents: Given a heterogeneous (divisible) cake and a set of agents with different valuation functions, the problem is to find a \emph{fair} allocation.
+It has been a subject of intense study since the seminal work of Steinhaus~\cite{steinhaus1948problem} where he introduced the cake-cutting problem for $n>2$ agents: Given a heterogeneous (divisible) cake and a set of agents with different valuation functions, the problem is to find a \emph{fair} allocation.
 The two most well-studied notions of fairness are: 1) Envy-freeness, where each agent prefers her own share of cake over any other agents' share, and 2) Proportionality, where each agent receives a share that is worth at least $1/n$ of her value for the entire cake.

-We study the case where a set of $m$ \emph{indivisible} items needs to be divided among $n$ agents with additive valuations.
-In this case, no algorithm can provide either envy-freeness or proportionality, e.g., consider allocating a single item among $n>1$ agents.
-This necessitated the need for an alternate concept of fairness.
+We study the \emph{discrete} fair division problem where $m$ \emph{indivisible} items need to be divided among $n$ agents with additive valuations.
+For this setting, no algorithm can provide either envy-freeness or proportionality, in general, e.g., consider allocating a single item among $n>1$ agents.
+This necessitated an alternate concept of fairness.
 Budish~\cite{budish2011combinatorial} introduced an intriguing option called \emph{maximin share}, which has attracted a lot of attention~\cite{procaccia2014fair, kurokawa2016can, ghodsi2017fair, ourpaper, KurokawaPW18, barman2017approximation, FarhadiGHLPSSY19, amanatidis2017approximation}.
-The idea is a straightforward generalization of the popular cut and choose protocol in the cake cutting problem and a natural relaxation of proportionality.
-Suppose we ask an agent $i$ to partition the items into $n$ bundles (one for each agent), with the condition that other $n-1$ agents get to choose a bundle before her.
+The idea is a straightforward generalization of the popular \emph{cut and choose protocol} in the cake-cutting problem and a natural relaxation of proportionality.
+Suppose we ask an agent $i$ to partition the items into $n$ bundles (one for each agent), with the condition that the other $n-1$ agents get to choose a bundle before her.
 In the worst case, $i$ receives the least preferred bundle.
 Clearly, in such a situation, the agent will choose a partition that maximizes the value of her least preferred bundle.
 This maximum possible value is called $i$'s maximin share (MMS) value.
 In fact, when all agents have the same valuations, $i$ cannot guarantee more than the MMS value.